-St Giles Juniors offers young learners aged 5-19 from all over the world an educational and fun programme in a secure environment whilst in the UK.
-We operate 6 residential centres located in Brighton, Canterbury, London, Windsor, Bournemouth and Oxford.
+St Giles Juniors offers young learners aged 5-17 from all over the world an educational and fun programme in a secure environment whilst in the UK.
+We operate 4 residential centres located in Brighton, Canterbury, London and Oxford.
 We also operate the junior component of the St Giles Family Courses in Brighton, Cambridge and London, the adult provision is provided by St Giles International's year-round adult centres.

-Caring for children and young adults means we need to think of everything.
 We offer a complete package programme for our residential students.
-This includes: safe activities and excursions, close supervision, staff on call 24-hours a day in our suitable accommodation and travel and medical insurance.
+This includes safe activities and excursions, close supervision, staff on call 24-hours a day in our suitable accommodation and travel and medical insurance.

 St Giles International is committed to a practice which protects children from harm and helps them to be the best young person they can be.
 This Safeguarding Policy is sent out to all Juniors staff working in the UK before they commence employment and this is intended to be used as a reference throughout the Summer course for staff and managers and any other stakeholders.
 A printed copy will be present in all staff rooms and/or offices, as appropriate.
-This policy will be reviewed by the Director of Juniors in January each year and will be reviewed in light of the previous Summer in addition to changes that may need to be made for the next summer.
+This policy will be reviewed by the Director of Juniors annually and will also be reviewed in light of the previous summer for the addition of any changes that may need to be made for the next summer.
 Part of the review will be to take into consideration staff, student and other stakeholder's feedback.

-Stef McLoughlin, the Director of UK Juniors, is the Strategic Lead and Designated Safeguarding Lead across all locations and centres.
-Our Operations Manager for the UK is the senior Designated Safeguarding Officer across all locations and Centres.
-Each Centre Manager acts as a local Designated Safeguarding Officer in each location.
+In head office Kate Knight, Director of Juniors, is the Designated Safeguarding Lead (DSL) across all locations and centres.
+Morgan Foster, Deputy Director of Juniors, is also a senior Designated Safeguarding Person (DSP) across all locations and Centres and acts as deputy or cover.
+Finn Rowland, Operations Coordinator, is also a DSP.

+Each Centre Manager and Family Course Coordinator acts as a local DSL in each location.